 Growth in imports will be contingent on the recovery in the economy.
 While oil imports show a trend growth rate on account of inelastic demand, non-oil imports are based on the recovery within the domestic economy.
 This component could continue to be under pressure as two components, gold and coal put pressure on the import bill.
 Low growth in mining would entail higher demand for imports, which in turn can push up the import bill.
-Exports on the other hand are expected to be dependent more on the state of world economy.
+Exports on the other hand are expected to be dependent more on the state of the world economy.
 With growth expected to pick up in 2013, though more in the developing countries, a revival may be expected.

-As global recovery continues to remain uncertain in the first half of the year, particularly, in the backdrop of the US sequester programme (government spending cuts) and a slow US economy, oil prices would be bearish around US$110 per barrel for the year.
+As global recovery continues to remain uncertain in the first half of the year, particularly, in the backdrop of the US sequester program (government spending cuts) and a slow US economy, oil prices would be bearish around US$110 per barrel for the year.
 Gold imports in FY13 have risen, as demand for the precious metal has increased for not just investment but also traditional purposes.
 Gold prices would remain volatile in both directions depending on the euro-dollar relation as well as physical demand for gold by central banks.

 Going forward, we expect exports to grow by 8.0% – 10.0% and imports by 10.0% – 12.0% in FY14.
 This would result in a mild increase in the trade deficit in absolute terms.
-In relative terms however, as a percentage of GDP, the ratio is expected to improve, backed by a higher GDP base.
+In relative terms, however, as a percentage of GDP, the ratio is expected to improve, backed by a higher GDP base.

 Simultaneously, the CAD would also improve, supported by greater income flows from software services (US$ 6065

-bn in FY14) in the wake of global recovery boosting services imports from India as well as greater transfers/remittances (both personal and corporate, together expected to be around US$ 65-70 bn in FY14).
-Imports of POL, gold and coal on account of increased domestic demand would be a stress factor for CAD.
-Putting all factors together, CAD in FY14 could settle in the range 4.5% – 4.8% of GDP lower than in FY13, cushioned by a lower trade deficit gap, boost in income from invisibles and some price comfort on imported commodities.
+bn in FY14) in the wake of global recovery boosting services imports from India as well as greater transfers/remittances (both personal and corporate, together with expected to be around US$ 65-70 bn in FY14).
+Imports of POL, gold, and coal on account of increased domestic demand would be a stress factor for CAD.
+Putting all factors together, CAD in FY14 could settle in the range 4.5% – 4.8% of GDP lower than in FY13, cushioned by a lower trade deficit gap, boost in income from Invisibles, and some price comfort on imported commodities.